Scientific Committee

 Governance

 The Scientific Committee (SC) is the governing body of the World Data System.
-It is made up of leading scientists and experts who are actively involved with data.
-The Committee includes directors of WDS member organizations and covers a broad range of disciplines and geographical areas.
+It is composed of leading scientists and experts who are actively involved with data.
+The Committee includes directors of WDS member organizations and ex officio (observer) members, who do not have voting privileges.

 Home » About » Scientific Committee